This article was originally written in 2020 and has been updated to reflect the latest news around Georgia Harrison's revenge porn case.

 ‘Bear has CCTV around his house he purposely got me in a position where he knew it would be on CCTV quite a long time ago and after acted like he forgot the camera were there,’ Georgia said in an emotional video on Instagram at the time.
 ‘Since being away [on holiday] I have met two more people he has shown and even seen a screen recording so I have no other choice but to go public about this situation not just for me but for anyone that has been round there no knowing they are being filmed.

 'I feel hurt, I feel violated, I feel embarrassed but I also feel like my friends and followers will support me through this and I can't stay silent on the matter any longer,’ she concluded.
-Despite appearing strong as she condemned Stephen’s actions, she admitted how upset she was in a later video showing how she cried on the phone to her friend over the situation.
+Despite appearing strong as she condemned Bear's actions, she admitted how upset she was in a later video showing how she cried on the phone to her friend over the situation.

-But in the day since, with Georgia now threatening to take police action on Instagram, a harrowing trend has emerged.
-People are searching, in droves, for the video to see themselves.
-‘Stephen Bear Georgia Harrison video’, ‘Georgia Harrison Video’ and ‘Georgia Harrison leaked’ are all breakout search terms on Google right now.
-While some might just be searching for latest updates on the story, the nature of the search term says many are actually hoping to watch the video for themselves.
+But despite the guilty verdict at the end of 2022, despite the pain Georgia has shared online, people are still continuing to search, in droves, for the video to see for themselves.
+‘Bear and Georgia video' became a breakout search term on Google, as well as 'Stephen Bear CCTV’ and ‘Georgia Harrison leaked’.
+While some might have just been searching for latest updates on the story, the nature of the search terms say many were actually hoping to watch the video for themselves.